nus-cs2103-AY2223S1/tp/docs/_ug/KeyDefinitions.md

 #### Tag

-A Tag in FoodRem serves as a means to categorise items.
+A [[ tag:Tag ]] in FoodRem serves as a means to categorise items.
 These tags are also unique and case-sensitive.

 We can tag multiple items with the same tag and each item can have multiple tags.
 These Tags are optional.